+The last reported sales price of our shares of common stock on , 2023 was \$ per share.
+The actual public offering price will be determined between us, the underwriters and the investors in the offering, and may be at a discount to the current market price of our common stock.
+Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final public offering price.
 There is no established public trading market for the Series F Preferred Stock or the warrants, and we do not expect such markets to develop.
-In addition, we do not intend to apply for a listing of the Series F Preferred Stock, the Class C Warrants or the Class D Warrants on any national securities exchange or other nationally recognized trading system.
+In addition, we do not intend to apply for a listing of the Series F Preferred Stock or the warrants on any national securities exchange or other nationally recognized trading system.